blieusong/sybase-ase-docker/README.md

 # Requirements

-You will need a recent Linux Docker host with
+You will need a recent x64 Linux Docker host with
 - at *least* 1GB of free disk space
-- 4GB of RAM for the ASE server (you change this down in the ressource file)
+- 4GB of RAM for the ASE server (you can change this in the ressource file)
 - A working **docker** and **docker-compose** (the [Docker website](https://docs.docker.com/engine/install/) can help)

 You will also need to create the following folders on the Docker host to store the database data: